 Day 7, Saturday- return to Blue Lagoon

-The 7 days are spent consolidating sailing skills, anchoring techniques, navigation, Rules of the Road, and basic maintenance skills, whilst sailing through a stunning cruising ground with beautiful anchorages and plenty of opportunity to explore ashore.
+- The 6 days are spent consolidating sailing skills, anchoring techniques, navigation, Rules of the Road, and basic maintenance skills, whilst sailing through a stunning cruising ground with beautiful anchorages and plenty of opportunity to explore ashore.

-We provide pretty well everything you’ll need including food for most meals.
+- We provide pretty well everything you’ll need including food for most meals.
 Students are expected to share in meal preparation and clean-up duties.
 You just need to pack a few clothes – a swimsuit, your sandals, a rain-jacket and perhaps a light pullover for the night sails.

-Added expenses include the cost of a few evening meals which can be taken ashore, course textbooks, drinks, Customs clearance fees, National Parks Permits and mooring fees (if required), and the ASA examination fees.
+- Added expenses include the cost of a few evening meals which can be taken ashore, course textbooks, drinks, Customs clearance fees, National Parks Permits and mooring fees (if required), and the ASA examination fees.

-During the 7 days your instructor will cover the curriculum for ASA 106 certification: Advanced Coastal Cruising Certificate
+- During the 6 days your instructor will cover the curriculum for ASA 106 certification: Advanced Coastal Cruising Certificate

-The course will end around noon on the 7th day, to allow clients to connect with their international flights back home.
+- The course will end around noon on the 7th day (Saturday), to allow clients to connect with their international flights back home.

-Fully-equipped yacht with ASA Instructor – singles or couples will have their own cabin
+- Fully-equipped yacht with ASA Instructor

-Food for 7 breakfasts, 7 lunches, 3 evening meals
+- Food for 6 breakfasts, 6 lunches, 3 evening meals

-Fuel, ice, tank water
+- Fuel, ice, tank water

 Does not include:

-Air fare and ground transfers
+- Air fare and ground transfers

-ASA Membership – $49 per person
+- ASA Membership – $49 per person

 - Cruising Permits, National Parks Permits or mandatory mooring fees (cost shared between guests)